Published April 12, 2026

 Lives unapologetically, but readily apologizes.

-The True Self isn’t bound by its ego, and is therefore free to admit it’s imperfection and offer kindness to others.
+The True Self is not bound by its ego and is therefore free to admit its imperfections, take responsibility, and offer sincere apologies when harm is caused.
+There is room for a difference of opinion.

 We live in a world where the golden grail of success is to be HAPPY.